 While an interest in boating is the common thread of SYC shipmates, there are dozens of purely social events each year, some related to a cruise and some staged at the clubhouse.

 during the six-month-plus boating season, the off-season slate of activities includes many

 events, such as TGIF and Monday Night Football meals.
 SYC members enjoy reciprocal privileges at many yacht clubs throughout the world.
 Reciprocal privileges are a courtesy extended by individual yacht clubs that includes, usually, use of facilities and low or no-cost berthing.

 Applicants must be sponsored by 2 members and must have attended at least 1 social function.
-Sponsors read applications at monthly membership meetings and the application must be approved by the Membership Commitee and the Board.
-Boat ownership is not required, but there is a percentage limit for non boat-owners.
+Sponsors read applications at monthly membership meetings and the application must be approved by the Membership Commitee and the Board of Directors.
+Boat ownership is not required, but there is a percentage limit for non boat-owner memberships.